 Last year, thousands of people went to Home Depot and bought a drill, yet none of them actually wanted a drill.
 What they wanted was a hole.
 It’s sort of like that with our spiritual work.
-We must be willing to apply the right tool in doing our work—even though we may not really want to—if we hope to achieve a more open and peaceful state of mind, to experience ourselves as more whole.
+We must be find the right tool for doing our work—the one that gives us the result we’re looking for—so we can experience ourselves as more whole.

-One of the easiest places to begin poking around is by looking more closely at our fear.
-For generally speaking, we are aware of our fear.
+One of the first places to look more closely is at our fears.
+For generally speaking, we are aware of our fears.
 We’re anxious, we’re worried, we’re unsettled, we can’t sleep.
 The fact that we have fear is not news to us.

 And it really doesn’t help to tell ourselves that all fear is an illusion, because whether that’s true or not, it’s still here.
 We can’t just wish it away.
 But if we turn and take a look at it, it will reveal more of itself to us.
 What are we afraid of?
 Perhaps the answer is ‘that then they won’t like me.’
 So then the next question to pry the lid with is, ‘And then what?’
 What do I fear will happen?